edwardhuahan/tli-speakfluid/README.md

 # Setup

-Make sure to edit application.properties to have the proper MongoDB URI
+Make sure to edit backend/src/main/application.properties to have the proper MongoDB URI